Sign Up

 Opinions, reviews, analyses & recommendations are the author's alone and have not been reviewed, endorsed, or approved by any of these entities.

-The Nevada Housing Division (NHD) was created in 1975 by the Nevada Legislature.
+The Nevada Housing Division (NHD) was created by the Nevada Legislature in 1975.
 A division of the Department of Business and Industry, this entity was created to address what the agency identifies as a “real problem: a shortage of safe and decent housing for individuals and families of low and moderate income.”

 The NHD Home Is Possible For Heroes program offers veterans and those currently serving home loans with lower rates, no first-time buyer requirement, and more.
 These loans are not issued by NHD, but rather through a network of participating lenders.